Melissa McCarthy To Show Off 75-Lb Weight Loss From Keto Diet In ‘Super-Intelligence’ New Action Comedy Film

 “[Melissa] McCarthy [will] flex some dramatic (and violent) chops [in] an adaptation of the female-fronted DC/Vertigo comic book series.”

 As the Inquisitr reported, Melissa McCarthy’s weight loss has gone viral in 2018 as a result of her new films.
-In the trailer for Life Of The Party, which debuts May 11, Melissa has earned descriptions such as “unrecognizable” after shedding 75 pounds from a ketogenic diet.
-In addition to Life Of The Party, McCarthy is challenging herself in a celebrity biography.
+In the trailer for Life of the Party, which debuts May 11, Melissa has earned descriptions such as “unrecognizable” after shedding 75 pounds from a ketogenic diet.
+In addition to Life of the Party, McCarthy is challenging herself in a celebrity biography.
 Can You Ever Forgive Me opens in theaters on October 19, showing Melissa playing infamous forger Lee Israel.

 Despite her busy schedule, McCarthy took time to celebrate National Siblings Day.
 As she showed in the photo, although Melissa has left the perm behind, she’s held onto her dimples throughout her life.

-With McCarthy taking the celebrity weight loss spotlight for her noticeably slimmer figure in her new films, she’s not the only well-known woman crediting the keto diet for a fabulous figure.
+With McCarthy taking the celebrity weight-loss spotlight for her noticeably slimmer figure in her new films, she’s not the only well-known woman crediting the keto diet for a fabulous figure.
 Kourtney and Kim Kardashian, Halle Berry, Megan Fox, and Beyonce are among the stars that turned to ketogenic diets for weight loss.
 As the Inquisitr reported, Beyonce shed 30 pounds in three weeks with the keto diet.

 Melissa McCarthy’s Ketogenic Diet Involves Understanding Ratios